Our verdict

 Adidas 4DFWD 2 is heavy on the wallet too

 With a price point of $200, there’s no doubt that this is an expensive shoe.
-An expert pointed out that this is understandable as there has been quite a lot of research behind the 3D-printed midsole, yet the price could put off more than one runner.
+We understand however that there has been quite a lot of research behind the 3D-printed midsole, yet the price could put off more than one runner.

 adidas-4dfwd-2-heel.JPG